 For more, click here.

-Clayton Dubilier & Rice LLC, the private-equity firm that exited Sally Beauty Holdings Inc. (SBH) this year, agreed to buy David’s Bridal Inc. for $1.05 billion, gaining the largest low- end wedding-gown retailer in the U.S.
+Clayton Dubilier & Rice LLC, the private-equity firm that exited Sally Beauty Holdings Inc. (SBH:US) this year, agreed to buy David’s Bridal Inc. for $1.05 billion, gaining the largest low- end wedding-gown retailer in the U.S.

 Latham & Watkins LLP advised David’s Bridal while Debevoise & Plimpton LLP advised Clayton Dubilier on the deal.